Dr Adam Hartland

 - Chong, Grace-Lynn (in progress) Mercury Bioaccumulation in Fish from Different Trophics Statuses and Seasonal Cycling in the Taupo Volcanic Zone Lakes (UoW Doctoral Scholarship).

-- Clunies-Ross, Phil (in progress, UCan) Glacial Suspended Particulate Matter: Compositional and Behavioural Change in Freshwater Environments.
+- Clunies-Ross, Phil (submitted, UCan) Glacial Suspended Particulate Matter: Compositional and Behavioural Change in Freshwater Environments.

 - Yi, Zicheng (in progress, Lincoln Uni) Cadmium bioavailability in agricultural soils.